How to build a brand that attracts a loyal following

-While these things are essential, they are only part of the brand.
+While these things are essential, they are only part of building your brand.

 A brand is who you are.
-It communicates this through your marketing message, content, product (or service), and customer service.
+A brand communicates who you are through your marketing message, content, sales funnel, product (or service), and customer service.

-To succeed, a brand needs to have a deep understanding of its consumers, a purpose fueled by creativity, and well-crafted experience across different touchpoints.
+To succeed, a brand needs to have a deep understanding of the people it represents, a purpose fueled by creativity, and a well-crafted experience across different touch points.

 Your brand is how your product or service makes your customers feel.
 It is essentially your reputation.

 When building your brand, your brand strategy should be rooted in conveying who you are to your customers.

 As a founder of one of the world’s most beloved brands, Jeff Bezos once epically said, “Your brand is what other people say about you when you are not in the room.”

 It takes a lot of effort to build a successful brand that stays relevant and stands the test of time.